A Light SimulatorReading time: 22 mins.

 Now, as suggested, ray tracing is not a miraculous solution though.
 It comes with its own set of issues.
 A naive implementation of ray tracing is simple.
 One that is efficient, requires a lot of hard work.
 Ray tracing is still computationally expensive and even if computers today are far more powerful than ten years ago, the complexity of the scene we render has also dramatically increased, and render times are still typically very long (see the note below).

 So you still need to aggressively optimize your code, to make it practical to work with (especially if you use it in a production environment).
 But if you put the technical problems aside for a moment, the main drawback of ray tracing is the noise (the technical term is variance) it introduces in the image and the difficulty of simulating some lighting effects such as caustics when you use backward ray tracing (tracing the rays back from the eye to the source).
-One way of solving both issues is brute force: simply use more rays to improve the quality of simulation, however, the more rays you use the more expensive the image.
+One way of solving both issues is brute force: simply use more rays to improve the quality of the simulation, however, the more rays you use the more expensive the image.
 Thus again, a lot of research in rendering went (and still goes) into finding solutions to these two particular problems.
 Light transport algorithms as we will explain in the next chapter, are algorithms exploring the different ways in which light transport can be simulated.
 And as we will see, ray tracing can also be combined with some other techniques to make it more efficient to simulate some lighting effects which are very hard (as in very expensive) to simulate with ray tracing alone.